-I posted recently about the divine new interior trend for 2015, Botanics, that is all about embracing greenery – and I am SO relieved that it’s finally landed and that plants are getting their time to shine.
+I posted a while back about the divine interiors trend for 2015, Botanics, that is all about embracing greenery – and I am SO relieved that it’s still going strong and that plants are getting their time to shine.

 The bedroom is a perfect place to introduce some indoor varieties, be it a large-scale plant in a corner (where you might ordinarily place a lamp) or on a bedside table in a cute pot or holder if you room is more modest in size.
 I love these buckets from Lumiere Art + Co for bedsides, but you can find other options on the net if you fancy.

 I will admit that I’m no plant expert, so hit your nursery and ask what the best plants are for your room (I am loving cacti at the moment, just quietly!).

 Plant photo above courtesy of Christina Loucks.

 6. DIY a bedhead

 Oh dear Lord – hold me back!
 This is possibly my fave idea out of all of them and is definitely one for those of you who like to dabble in a bit of DIY around the house.

 Creating your very own custom bedhead like this one from HGTV is a wonderful idea and will give your bedroom a distinct talking point and an indisputable wow moment.
 I’ve seen doors like this on kerbs during council cleanup and even some versions in second hand stores (prices depend on your suburb), but I just think this idea can’t be beat.